thebenkogan/1brc/README.md

 - `create_measurements`: Scrapes Wikipedia for average yearly temperatures of cities around the world, producing a dataset of measurements of the specified size.
 - `calculate`: Computes the min/max/mean/count temperature of each city.

-For a dataset of 1 billion measurements, `calculate` runs in just over 30 seconds on my 16-core machine.
+For a dataset of 1 billion measurements, `calculate` runs in under 20 seconds on my 16-core machine.

 I use a rather simple approach utilizing as many CPU cores as possible to break the file into chunks and produce the city statistics for each chunk.
 I then merge the results together to obtain the final statistics.
+The line parser function was also optimized a bit, which I noticed from profiling.